ethereum/EIPs/eip-template.md

 Note that an EIP number will be assigned by an editor.
 When opening a pull request to submit your EIP, please use an abbreviated title in the filename, `eip-draft_title_abbrev.md`.

 The title should be 44 characters or less.
+It should not repeat the EIP number in title, irrespective of the category.

 ## Simple Summary
 "If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.
 Imagine an email subject line, GitHub PR title, or forum post title.